olivialba/M3U8-to-MP4/README.md

 #EXTINF:4.000000,
 video2.ts
 ```
-To get the .ts files of those segments and compile them together to a mp4, we need to get the full link\
+To get the .ts files of those segments, which would then compile together to get the full mp4 video, you need to append a url to each segment\
 You can use **append_to_segments()** to append a starting URL to each; which will result in this:
 ```
 #EXTINF:4.000000,